Could decentralised identities put a stop to deepfakes?

 Under a decentralised identity regime, every public figure or noteworthy media channels would have their official public key registered on a public blockchain.
 Photo: Getty

 In another sense, one could think of each digital content generated to be accompanied by a Non-Fungible Token (NFT), of which its provenance and veracity could be easily verified.
 There is no need to call up the POTUS office to check with the press secretary.
 There is no need to wait for third parties like CNN or Reuters or to trust fact-checkers.
 This is exactly the philosophy behind blockchain and cryptocurrencies: “Don’t trust, verify!”
-If digital content does not contain a valid digital signature, then it is best for the consumer of the content to remain skeptical and wait for further confirmation.
+If digital content does not contain a valid digital signature, then it is best for the consumer of the content to remain sceptical and wait for further confirmation.

 In an era of social media platforms such as TikTok and Mark Zuckerberg’s meta as well as memes and other synthetic media, our society is fragmented.
 People are talking over one another instead of with one another, factions have been formed, and some have stopped having conversations altogether.
 With artificial intelligence constantly improving (thanks to increasingly advanced machine learning, advanced algorithms, generative adversarial networks and deep learning technology) the era of deepfakes is not going to make things better.
 It would be an understatement to say that it will further erode our society at a time when we need to pull together to tackle all the social problems we are facing.